A Home Practice

-Developing a home practice can be a challenging task, especially when you are trying to transition from a studio led practice to a home self practice.
-Whether your schedule prevents you from making it studio classes or you are looking to have an avenue at home to unwind, having a home practice is beneficial on a multitude of levels.
+Developing a home practice can be challenging, especially when you are trying to transition from a studio-led approach to a home self-practice.
+Whether your schedule prevents you from making it to studio classes or looking to have an avenue at home to unwind, having a home practice is beneficial on many levels.

-I have had a consistent home practice for the last 6 years.
+I have had a consistent home practice since 2010.
 I currently practice 2 hours a day, 5 times per week.
-There is something about a home practice that cannot be duplicated in a public room.
-The balance and understanding of the body, mind, spirit connection truly comes to light in a home practice.
-While I have a solid, consistent home practice now, that I could not imagine not having, it didn’t start out that way.
+There is a sacredness one builds with a home practice that public classes cannot replicate.
+In a home practice, the balance and understanding of the body, mind, and spirit connection authentically come to light.
+While I now have a solid, consistent home practice that I could not imagine not having, it didn’t start that way.

-Prior to the last six years, I began my home practice with a yoga dvd for 45 minutes once a week.
+At first, I began my home practice with a yoga DVD for 45 minutes once a week.
 I did this because I could not make it to a studio due to my work schedule.
-I started once a week for 45 minutes because it was realistic and relatively easy to budget that into my life.
-Slowly and progressively over the years I built my home practice from 45 minutes once a week to my current 120 minutes five times a week.
-I did this over the course of 5 years slowly adding time and days to my practice as my schedule and life allowed.
-I went from dvd’s, to online classes, to Ashtanga.
+I started once a week for 45 minutes because it was realistic and relatively easy to budget into my life.
+Slowly and progressively, I built my home practice from 45 minutes once a week to my current 120 minutes five times a week.
+I did this over five years, slowly adding time and days to my practice as my schedule and life allowed.
+I went from DVDs, to pre-recorded online classes, to Ashtanga.
 I went from building a home practice based on schedule practicality to having a home practice out of choice.
-During this time I’ve found the key to developing a home practice is cultivating a few guidelines.
+During this time, I’ve found the key to developing a home practice is cultivating a few guidelines.